-The Hightower LT link stretches the capabilities of a really good all around bike even further.
-These changes to the leverage curve help the suspension absorb chatter even better while also soaking up large hits with ease.
+The Hightower LT link stretches the capabilities of a really good all-around bike even further.
+These changes to the leverage curve help the suspension absorb chatter even better, while also soaking up large hits with ease.
 As a result, the bike tracks better and stays composed through big impacts.
-This creates a more confidence inspiring ride that can let you push as if you were on an enduro rig while still maintaining excellent climbing ability.
-For us, the bike is our go-to set up for big pedal days with big descents.
+This creates a more confidence-inspiring ride that can let you push as if you were on an enduro rig while still maintaining excellent climbing ability.
+For us, this bike is our go-to set up for big pedal days with big descents.
 The Hightower LT link also adds mid-stroke support, coupled with some slight geometry changes, lets the bike rail corners even better.
-Coupled with this link, the Hightower V2 is the perfect enduro race bike for all but the most gnarly locations (Whistler and such).
+Coupled with this link, the Hightower V2 is the perfect enduro race bike for all but the most gnarly locations (Whistler & such).

-The Hightower LT link improves descending performance noticeably with an air shock as well so for a lot of riders the the air shock is the way to go.
-In fact the air shock is our choice with this link for our local trails.
+The Hightower LT link improves descending performance noticeably with an air shock as well, so for a lot of riders the air shock is the way to go.
+In fact, the air shock is our choice with this link for our local trails.